Richard Schiff: Career

 Schiff had a cameo appearance as himself in the second-season finale of the series Entourage.
 The scene has Schiff at lunch with his agent Ari Gold, where he declares a desire to act in action movies.
 He appeared again as a fictionalized version of himself in Entourage (2015).
 He also starred in the premiere run of Underneath the Lintel, a one-act, single-character play by Glen Berger, at the George Street Playhouse in New Brunswick, New Jersey.
-In February 2007, he appeared in the West End production of Underneath the Lintel in the Duchess Theatre in London, England, and appeared on BBC Radio Five Live and talked at length to Simon Mayo about his experiences acting in The West Wing and his new West End production.
+In February 2007, he appeared in the West End production of Underneath the Lintel in the Duchess Theatre in London, England, and appeared on BBC Radio 5 Live and talked at length to Simon Mayo about his experiences acting in The West Wing and his new West End production.
 In 2007, he appeared as Philip Cowen in the season finale of Burn Notice.
 A radio version of Underneath the Lintel, performed by Schiff, was broadcast by BBC Radio 4 on January 5, 2008.
 Schiff starred in Lanford Wilson's Talley's Folly at the McCarter Theatre Center in Princeton, New Jersey in fall 2008 as accountant Matt Friedman, opposite Margot White as Sally Talley.
 Later that year Schiff co-starred in Last Chance Harvey with Dustin Hoffman and Emma Thompson and Another Harvest Moon with Ernest Borgnine and appeared in the season finale of Eli Stone.

 Schiff portrayed Charles Fischer in Terminator: The Sarah Connor Chronicles in the Season 2 episode "Complications".
 The character was a collaborator of Skynet and a traitor to the resistance.
 He was sent back in time to the present as a reward for his service to Skynet.
 He played an Orthodox rabbi on an episode of In Plain Sight with former West Wing co-star Mary McCormack.
-In 2009, he co-starred in the movies Imagine That, with Eddie Murphy, and Solitary Man, with Michael Douglas and Susan Sarandon.
+In 2009, he co-starred in the movies Imagine That, with Dr. Dolittle co-star Eddie Murphy, and Solitary Man, with Michael Douglas and Susan Sarandon.
 Later in 2009, he returned to London to shoot two other movies: The Infidel, in which he starred opposite Omid Djalili, and Made in Dagenham, with Sally Hawkins and Bob Hoskins.
 Schiff also appeared as a hypnotist in one episode of Monk's seventh season.